 In addition, this Guide provides a listing of resources devoted to improving law school success and resources for exam preparation.

 This guide is not intended to offer advice on how to study during law school or how to prepare for law school exams.
 Rather, the Guide is intended to inform students about the wide variety of resources that are freely available to them via the Law Library and Law Library subscriptions.

 Law school study aids come in all shapes and sizes and each publisher has its own series of study aids.
 Its important to know the different types of study aids available because each fulfills a different purpose.
-One might be better for reviewing cases and another for practice multiple choice questions.
-It is important to know who publishes each series because the publisher may affect whether the publication is available online or not.
+One study aid might be better for reviewing cases and another for practice multiple choice questions.
+It is important to know who publishes each series because the publisher may affect whether the publication is available online or not via the Law Library.

 This Guide contains a separate page with extensive information on the different categories of study aids and who publishers each series.
 These pages are the home pages under both the 1L Study Aids and 2L and 3L Study Aids tabs.

 The Library has twelve study rooms available for use by Loyola Law students.
-Two students must be physically present and show their Loyola IDs to reserve a room.
+Rooms are for two or more students only.
+Click this link to see all study room policies and to reserve a room.
 Rooms may be reserved for a maximum of 3 hours.
 If students would like to reserve a room for more than 3 hours, they may seek a new reservation thirty minutes prior to the expiration of a current reservation.
 For a complete listing of the Library's room reservation policies, go to the Law Library's website.